kubilay-ipek/List-Flattening-and-Reversing-Functions/README.md

 # List-Flattining-and-Reversing-Functions
-This repository contains two different functions that either reverses or flattens a given array.
+* This repository contains two different functions that either ``reverses`` or ``flattens`` a given array.
+More description can be found on the code blocks.

+www.patika.dev